Oreos are one of the best cookies out there. I don’t think anyone can argue that.

 As you can see, our Healthy Protein Oreos come out on top in nearly every single category.

-With 9g of protein and only 135 calories, these are a great protein source.
+With 11g of protein and 160 calories, these are a great protein source.

-The great thing about this recipe (one of many) is that you can make the Healthy Protein Oreos as large or small as you’d like.
-I’ll dive into more details below for ya, but when I make 10 large Oreos with my recipe, you can easily double that to make 20 smaller Oreos.
+The great thing about this recipe (one of many) is that you can make the healthy protein Oreos as large or small as you’d like.
+With this recipe I made 25 Oreo cookies that are comparable on size to regular Oreos, but you can easily scale them up or down.

 The secret ingredient for Healthy Protein Oreos